DanDCD/WombatEngine/README.md

 ## Introduction

 This is a project for me to learn OpenGL.
-I would be hesitant to say this would be anywhere close to an engine, but I aim to improve both my C++ and graphics programming abilities.
+I would be hesitant to say this will be anywhere close to an engine, but I aim to use this to improve both my C++ and graphics programming abilities.

 ## Table of Contents